Smart Cities Mobility Plan will improve transportation planning with technology

-September 2020 – The Hillsborough Metropolitan Planning Organization’s first Smart Cities Mobility Plan is currently underway.
+September 2020 – The TPO’s first Smart Cities Mobility Plan is currently underway.
 The forthcoming plan is a long awaited update to the Intelligent Transportation Systems (ITS) Master Plan, which was last updated in 2013.
 Since that time, much has changed in the field of transportation planning, particularly with respect to technologies.

 Smart Cities technologies include communications, sensors & detection equipment, smart vehicles, and a range of other sophisticated devices.
 When properly located & deployed, these technologies can improve safety on the road & trails network and reduce congestion without the hefty price tag of more traditional improvements.